-- Add the tomatoes, vegetable stock, and pepper, and bring to a simmer over medium-high heat.
+- Add the tomatoes, vegetable stock, garlic, and pepper, and bring to a simmer over medium-high heat.
 Reduce the heat to medium or medium-low to maintain a simmer.
 Simmer uncovered for about 5 minutes, just until the flavors meld a bit.

 - Add the cream and basil, then blend with a high-power or immersion blender until completely smooth.
 If you use a blender, learn to do it properly so the top doesn’t pop off.